kauboy26/TLA-trials/notes.md

 ## Time Taken:
 Start measuring (IMMEDIATELY - measure the current, rough model too) the time taken for TLC to run as a function of the total number of process / total number of CPUs, maybe other params you can find.

+### Number of States
+Keep track of this guy as well.
+Perhaps if you can visualize the number via a graph it'll be nice.